MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/rooms/update-management.md

 ### <a name="specifying-rollout-timeline"></a>Especificando a linha do tempo de distribuição

-As atualizações não podem exceder 60 dias para serem concluídas em todos os anéis.
+Atualizações pode exceder 60 dias para ser concluído em todos os anéis.

 |Parâmetro |Explicação |
 |:- |:- |